January 22, 2026

 1. After turning the phone back on, follow the on-screen setup prompts.

-2. You can then either call 1-800-T-MOBILE to complete the process OR complete the process online by heading over to the T-Mobile account page:
+2. You can then either call 1-800-T-MOBILE to complete the process OR complete the process online by going to the T-Mobile account page:

 - Log into your T-Mobile account.